Zapier has a free account for basic use. For heavy use, there are tiered pricing options.

 In this example, we’re setting up a Slack channel called #hiringzap, for the sole purpose of receiving notifications.

 To add a Slack channel, hover over Channels and click to + symbol to add a new public channel.

 We’ll name ours “hiringzap”.

-Once you've decided on a channel, log in to Zapier and make a new Zap.
+Once you've decided on a channel, sign in to Zapier and make a new Zap.

-Login to your Zapier account and select ‘Make a Zap!’ at the top of the page.
+In your Zapier account select ‘Make a Zap!’ at the top of the page.